Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

 Both $\dmger$ and $\dmgmr$ are Karoubian by definition.

-An important property of motives is the Gysin distinguished triangle (see Proposition 4.3 of \cite{degdoc} that establishes its existence in the case of an arbitrary $p$).
-For a closed embedding $Z\to X$ of smooth varieties, $Z$ is everywhere of codimension $c$ in $X$, it has the following form:
+An important property of motives is the Gysin distinguished triangle (see Proposition 4.3 of \cite{degdoc} that establishes its existence in the case of an arbitrary characteristic $p$).
+For a closed embedding $Z\to X$ of smooth varieties with $Z$ is everywhere of codimension $c$ in $X$, it has the following form:

 \begin{rema} Some of our formulations below will mention the homotopy $t$-structure for the Voevodsky motivic complexes.
-So we recall that the methods of \cite{1} yield an embedding $\dmger$ into a certain category $\dmer$, whereas the latter can be endowed with the so-called homotopy $t$-structure $\thomr$.
-Furthermore, the arguments of \cite{degmod} yield an embedding of $\dmer$ into the triangulated category $\dmerb$ of unbounded motivic complexes that is closed with respect to arbitrary coproducts. $\thomr$ can be extended to $\dmerb$ (see Corollary 5.2 of ibid.) so that the class $\dmerb{}^{\thomr\le 0}$ coincides with $ \dmer^{\thomr\le 0}$; it also equals the smallest extension-closed subclass of $\obj \dmerb$ that is closed with respect to coproducts and contains $\mgr(X)$ for all smooth $X/k$.
+Respectively we recall that the methods of \cite{1} yield an embedding $\dmger$ into a certain category $\dmer$, and the latter can be endowed with the so-called homotopy $t$-structure $\thomr$ (which gives a filtration on $\dmger\subset \dmer$ that we will sometimes call the {\it motivic connectivity} one).
+Furthermore, $\dmer$ is a full subcategory of the triangulated category $\dmerb$ of unbounded motivic complexes that is closed with respect to arbitrary coproducts.
+The $t$-structure $\thomr$ can be extended to $\dmerb$ (\S3.1.2 of \cite{bev} or Corollary 5.2 of \cite{degmod}), and the corresponding class $\dmerb{}^{\thomr\le 0}$ equals $\dmer^{\thomr\le 0}$; it also equals the smallest extension-closed subclass of $\obj \dmerb$ that is closed with respect to coproducts and contains $\mgr(X)$ for all smooth $X/k$.

-We will give another description of $\dmerb{}^{\thomr\le 0}$ (in terms of Chow motives) in the proof of Proposition \ref{pcwh}(6) below.
+We will give another description of $\dmerb{}^{\thomr\le 0}$ (in terms of Chow motives) in the proof of Proposition \ref{pcwh}(6) below. \end{rema}